CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - the inner result items should be wrapped into 'data'

+## attributes

+- response json: 1st entry should probably be: attrubuteDbId (not attributeCategoryDbId; otherwise duplicating with attributeCategoryId)
+- attributeCategoryId (2nd entry) should probably be: attributeCategoryDbId
+- should there be: pages
+- response object: currentPage = 0!
+- unclear: attributes are always molecular (genetic/genomic markers)?
+  - attributeCategory equals the category of the phenotypic effect (as the example suggests)?
+- Or attribute equals 'trait'?

 # Notes on BrAPI implemenation of sweetpotatobase

 # Notes on sweetpotato database